 Born in Edinburgh in 1977 and having studied at Edinburgh College of Art and the Royal College of Art, Fulton is a multi-award-winning designer, particularly known for her characteristic hand-drawn prints.
 In contrast to Fulton’s bold fashion piece, the Scottish Design Galleries also features a Jacobite garter made in around 1745 to allow its wearer to express their loyalty to the Jacobite cause in secret.

 One of the more unusual objects in the gallery is a geometric elephant, designed by Scottish artist and designer Eduardo Paolozzi.
-Made of linoleum, the elephant is a case with a lid designed to contain the Nairn Floors catalogue for 1972-3.
+The elephant is a case with a lid designed to contain the Nairn Floors catalogue for 1972-3.

 Linoleum was a revolutionary product when it was invented in 1863 because it was hard-wearing, easy to clean and affordable, and Nairn Floors Ltd, based in the Fife town of Kirkcaldy, was one of the most important firms for the design and manufacture of linoleum in the world.
 Another material to revolutionise our lives was vulcanised rubber, so it’s fitting that the Scottish Design Galleries showcases a pair of Hunter wellington boots.
 Constructed of 28 pieces of 100 per cent rubber, the design makes the boots entirely waterproof.
 Originally called the North British Rubber Company, the business was founded in Edinburgh in 1856.